 Bones are living tissue.
 They're constantly being broken down (by cells called osteoclasts) and rebuilt (by osteoblasts).
 As we age, the breakdown starts outpacing the rebuild.
 But the rebuild system still works - it just needs the right signal.

 At OsteoStrong, members with osteoporosis diagnoses routinely improve into the osteopenia range, and sometimes all the way into normal bone density.
-It takes time - typically 6-18 months to see meaningful DEXA changes - but it happens.
+Bone remodels slowly.
+Our typical pattern on DEXA is a halt of bone loss in the first year of consistent weekly sessions, with meaningful density gains showing up in year two and beyond.
+It takes time, but it happens.

 The risk factor most doctors won't talk about